campaignmonitor/scally/README.md

 ## NPM Package

-This fork is available as an npm package: [**cm-scally**](https://www.npmjs.com/package/cm-scally) so we can easily use Scally in the `createsend.com` app.
+This fork is available as an npm package: [**cm-scally**](https://www.npmjs.com/package/cm-scally) so we can easily use Scally in the CM app's.

-We include the npm package in the `createsend.com` app [package.json](https://git.campmon.com/Freshview/createsend.com/blob/master/build/package.json) and to get the latest version use `npm update cm-scally`.
+You include the npm package in the app's `package.json` file and to get the latest version use `npm update cm-scally`.